dmbarreiro/bgenda-api-docs/source/index.html.md

 *Creates new appointment for client*

 Creates new appointment returning new appointment information.
-Client identified by {id}
+Client identified by {id}.

 > Body parameter